yandex-cloud/docs/en/network-load-balancer/operations/load-balancer-create.md

         --target-group target-group-id=b7rjtf12qdeehrj31hri,healthcheck-name=http,healthcheck-interval=2s,healthcheck-timeout=1s,healthcheck-unhealthythreshold=2,healthcheck-healthythreshold=2,healthcheck-http-port=80
       ```

-      Where `target-group-id`: Target group ID.

       Mind the `healthcheck-interval` and `healthcheck-timeout` parameter format: the values must be in `Ns` format.

 - {{ TF }}

    1. To create a network load balancer with a [listener](../concepts/listener.md), open the {{ TF }} configuration file and add the `listener` section to the network load balancer's description.
 To attach a target group, add the `attached_target_group` section and specify the target group in the `target_group_id` field.

-      {% cut "Example of creating a network load balancer with a listener and attached target group using {{ TF }}" %}
+      {% cut "Example of creating a network load balancer with a listener and attached target group using Terraform" %}

       ```
       resource "yandex_lb_network_load_balancer" "foo" {